1 / 1

 Looking for a place to stay in the heart of it all?
 Flora House Denver is an 1892 Victorian mansion turned into a modern boutique hotel.

 From a few rounds of table tennis at Ace Eat Serve to drinks, dining and dessert at Chef Keegan Gerhard's D Bar, Uptown is the epicenter for tempting taste buds.
+Plant-based fans won't want to miss Watercourse Foods with its healthy comfort food any time of day.
 In its relatively new Park Hill location, Bistro Vendome is a Parisian sanctuary that evokes enchantment at every turn.
 For some yummy contemporary American food, try Steuben's or for a taste of Southern Italy head over to Coperta, complete with a mozzarella bar.
 No visit to Colfax Avenue would be complete without experiencing Urban Cookie.
 After you make your almost impossible selection from traditional to rebellious, have a seat on the European-style courtyard patio.

 Bring the whole crew to Reverence Brewing Company.
 They have everything from homemade sodas to delicious craft beer.
 Dogs are welcome on the patio.
 Bruz Off Fax is right off Colfax between City Park and Denver Botanic Gardens.
 They have traditional Belgian-style beers and innovative Belgian-inspired brews.
 For wine connoisseurs, La Bouche–Wine Bar offers a unique French-American wine bar experience.